Mitsubishi Tanabe Joins Japanese Biopharma In Easing Deal Bankers' Pain

 In a year that must have deal bankers crying in their beer, Japanese biopharma is providing some solace.
-Mitsubishi Tanabe Pharma's (OTCPK:MTZPY) $1.1bn takeout of Neuroderm (NASDAQ:NDRM) is the third $1bn-plus acquisition of a pure-play pharma this year, even as chief executives of many companies continue to complain of a mismatch between valuation and promise.
+Mitsubishi Tanabe Pharma's (OTCPK:MTZPY) $1.1bn takeout of NeuroDerm (NASDAQ:NDRM) is the third $1bn-plus acquisition of a pure-play pharma this year, even as chief executives of many companies continue to complain of a mismatch between valuation and promise.

-The focus of the Israel-based, Nasdaq-listed Neuroderm in Parkinson's disease makes it an attractive target if its pump-delivered levodopa/carbidopa formulations can improve patients' dyskinesia and "off periods".
+The focus of the Israel-based, Nasdaq-listed NeuroDerm in Parkinson's disease makes it an attractive target if its pump-delivered levodopa/carbidopa formulations can improve patients' dyskinesia and "off periods."
 EvaluatePharma's consensus suggests that Mitsubishi Tanabe is making a big bet, as combined 2022 sales are forecast at less than $170m.

 Open checkbook